 - Oregano - Pasta, potatoes, grilled chicken, tomato dishes

 - Parsley - Pasta, potatoes, grilled chicken, food photography prop

 - Pineapple Sage - This one’s new this year and I’m not sure what I’ll use it for.
 But it smells amazing and I see it going into cocktail syrup at minimum.

 - Rosemary - Cocktail syrup, gin cocktails, potatoes, grilled chicken, food photography prop

-- Sage - Pasta, sausage dishes, bourbon cocktails
+- Sage - Pasta, soup, sausage dishes, bourbon cocktails

 - Spearmint - Mojitos, infused liquor, cocktail syrup, martinis, herbal teas